-My ride to the airport arrived at my home in the early morning, it was both strangely familiar and surreal.
-As he rushed to toss my bags into the trunk, he informed me “I was listening to the news, but I turned on the music just for you” this made me laugh.
-Our banter picked up where it left off, yes, old habits are hard to break.
+My ride to the airport arrived at my home in the early morning.
+It was both strangely familiar and surreal.
+As he rushed towards my bags, tossing them into the trunk, he informed me, “I was listening to the news, but I turned on the music just for you,” this made me laugh.
+Our banter picked up where it left off, and yes, old habits are hard to break.

-My ex-husband and I were travelling to Montreal for our oldest sons university graduation.
-Was it slightly weird sitting beside each other on the plane (not really) a lot was going through my mind, a mimosa was definitely in order?
-I was looking at a man I’ve sat beside for years, seemingly nothing has changed and yet so much has.
-Both of us reverting to our old ways, there’s a lot of history between us, we are comfortable, and for the first time, it felt perfectly fine.
+My ex-husband and I were travelling to Montreal for our oldest son’s university graduation.
+Was it slightly weird sitting beside each other on the plane (not really)?
+A lot was going through my mind; a mimosa was in order.
+I was looking at a man I’d sat beside for years; seemingly, nothing had changed, yet so much had.
+Both of us reverting to our old ways; there’s a lot of history between us, we are comfortable, and for the first time, it felt perfectly fine.
 With a five-hour flight, our conversation focused on family, work and our son’s graduation, asking ourselves, “how did this happen so fast?”

 We dressed up to attend our son’s convocation, stuffing last-minute supplies of tissues into my purse, just in case.
-Our son walked across the stage and accepted his degree, this chapter of his life is closed with an exciting new chapter beginning.
-The world is his oyster, he’s ready to take on opportunities life has to offer, I’m curious where he finds his pearls.
+Finally, our son walked across the stage and accepted his degree; this chapter of his life is closed with an exciting new chapter beginning.
+The world is his oyster, and he’s ready to take on new opportunities.
+I’m curious about where he finds his pearls.

-Family time dominated, there were several funny stories, a few debates and some thought-provoking conversations, but for the most part, we celebrated our son and his girlfriend (who recently graduated) their accomplishments and what the future may hold.
+Family time dominated; there were several funny stories, a few debates and some thought-provoking conversations.
+Still, for the most part, we celebrated our son and his girlfriend (who recently graduated), their accomplishments and what the future holds.

 A lot of fun celebrating…

-My son and his girlfriend, high school sweethearts, they have the world in their grasps.
-So much to look forward to, nothing is out of reach with a bit of hard work.
+My son and his girlfriend, high school sweethearts, have the world in their grasp.
+So much to look forward to; nothing is out of reach with a bit of hard work.
 Reminding them to follow their dreams and passions, the rest will fall into place.
-There is no race or finish line, remember to enjoy the journey.
+There is no race or finish line; remember to enjoy the journey.